todogroup/ospology/ospo-book/content/en/taxonomy.md

 ## 🎙 Use Cases

-Provide evidence and examples on how open source leades are doing across organizations and regions.
+Provide evidence and examples about how open source leaders are doing across organizations and regions.
 Identifier `🎙 use-case`

-## 🚫 OSPO anti-patterns
+## 💡 Recommendations

-Raise awareness of ineffective approaches.
-Identifier `🚫 antipatterns`
+Shares recommendations from real-world experiences from open source professionals in concrete scenarios.
+Identifier `💡 Recommendations`

 ## 🧑‍🏫 "Continue here" Resources